jupyter-book/jupyter-book/docs/file-types/myst-notebooks.md

 ## Create a MyST notebook with Jupytext

-The easiest way to create a MyST notebook is to use [Jupytext][jupytext], a tool that allows for two-way conversion between `.ipynb` and a variety of text files.
+The easiest way to create a MyST notebook is to use [Jupytext](https://jupytext.readthedocs.io), a tool that allows for two-way conversion between `.ipynb` and a variety of text files.

 You can convert an `.ipynb` file to a MyST notebook with the following command: